“Astounding virtuosity…I had no idea how agile a bass player could be!”

 Driven by his desire to push the limits of his instrument, American double bassist Levi Andreassen is a sought-after soloist and chamber musician.

-Levi has been featured on Orchid Classics’ album “Around the World in 80 Minutes” in duo with bassist Nathan Perry, as well as an album consisting of Robert Simpson’s chamber music works on Toccata Classics.
-His artistry has been recognized by His Serene Highness Dr Donatus, Prince of Hohenzollern, who remarked “This old, original idea of the double bass as a large violin - Bassgeige - became truly audible.
-I had never heard a singing double bass!”.
-Levi has also recently recorded RVW’s 5 Mystical Songs alongside Roderick Williams, the Sacconi Quartet, and William Vann for Albion Records.
+As a recording artist, Levi has been featured on Orchid Classics’ album “Around the World in 80 Minutes” in duo with bassist Nathan Perry, as well as RVW’s 5 Mystical Songs alongside Roderick Williams, the Sacconi Quartet, and William Vann for Albion Records.

-Levi is currently completing his Bachelor of Music with Caroline Emery at the Royal College of Music in London as a Neville Wathan Full Scholar.
-Levi plays on a double bass made by Carlo Loveri in Naples in 1892-1893, generously donated by an anonymous donor.
+Levi is currently completing his Bachelor of Music with Caroline Emery at the Royal College of Music in London as a Neville Wathan Full Scholar, after having graduated from the Yehudi Menuhin School in 2023.
+Levi plays on an 1892-1893 Carlo Loveri double bass, on a long-term loan by an anonymous supporter.

 -